akhildevelops/foss-wisdom/README.md

 - Average time at each instance of the video is computed and plotted in a graph.
 - Finally a video is generated with all the annotated frames by running on multiple threads.
 - Look into [main.py](./main.py) for the whole flow

+## Improvements and Scope
+- Wisdom uses lightweight model (yolov8n) for running inferences on each video frame for speed, use of medium(yolom), large(yolol) can be explored for more accuracy but suffers in speed.
+- A UI / Mobileapp can be integrated to wisdom to receive analysis and alerts on the ground.
+- Similar reports can be generated for avg time spent by each customer near the shelfs.